Lantern76/Network-Analysis-Lab/README.md

 - WireShark for capturing and analyzing network traffic on Windows/Linux systems.
-- Linux terminal for utilizng command line tools including nmap and ifconfig,
+- Linux terminal for utilizng command line tools including nmap and ifconfig.
+- Network Miner to extract artifacts and capture network PCAP files.

 ### Steps Part 1